MadisonEvans94/langgraph-agents/README.md

 #### **Key Components**

 - **Abstract Methods**:
-    - `compile_graph()`: Must be implemented to define and compile the agent's workflow graph.
+    - `build_graph()`: Must be implemented to define and compile the agent's workflow graph.
     - `run(message)`: Must be implemented to define how the agent processes input messages.
 - **Visualization Method**:
     - `visualize_workflow(save_path)`: Generates a visual representation of the agent's workflow using Mermaid diagrams.
 Optionally saves the image to a specified path.